Innodative/Innodative.github.io/content/pages/colophon.md

 ## Source Code

-The complete source for this site is available on [GitHub](https://github.com/username/repo).
+The complete source for this site is available on [GitHub](https://github.com/Innodative/Innodative.github.io).
 Feel free to use it as a starting point for your own academic website.

 ## License

 - **Theme and code**: MIT License
-- **Content**: © [Your Name].
+- **Content**: © Robert J Brunner (Innodative.com).
 All rights reserved.
 - **Tufte CSS**: MIT License (original work by Dave Liepmann)

 ## Contact

 Questions or suggestions about the site design?
-[Get in touch](mailto:name@university.edu).
+[Get in touch](/contact/).